Clothing: Religion

 Some religious clothing might be considered a special case of occupational clothing.
-Sometimes it is worn only during the performance of religious ceremonies.
-However, it may be worn every day as a marker for special religious status.
+Sometimes it is worn only during religious ceremonies.
+However, it may be worn every day as a marker for a special religious status.
 Sikhs wear a turban as it is a part of their religion.

-In some religions such as Hinduism, Sikhism, Buddhism, and Jainism the cleanliness of religious dresses is of paramount importance and considered to indicate purity.
+In some religions, such as Hinduism, Sikhism, Buddhism, and Jainism, the cleanliness of religious dresses is of paramount importance and considered to indicate purity.
 Jewish ritual requires rending (tearing) of one's upper garment as a sign of mourning.
 The Quran says about husbands and wives, regarding clothing: "...They are clothing/covering (Libaas) for you; and you for them" (chapter 2:187).
 Christian clergy members wear religious vestments during liturgical services and may wear specific non-liturgical clothing at other times.

 Clothing appears in numerous contexts in the Bible.
 The most prominent passages are: the story of Adam and Eve who made coverings for themselves out of fig leaves, Joseph's coat of many colors, and the clothing of Judah and Tamar, Mordecai and Esther.
-Furthermore, the priests officiating in the Temple in Jerusalem had very specific garments, the lack of which made one liable to death.
+Furthermore, the priests officiating in the Temple in Jerusalem wore very specific garments; the lack of them made one liable to death.

 Contemporary clothing

 Western dress code

 The Western dress code has changed over the past 500+ years.
-The mechanization of the textile industry made many varieties of cloth widely available at affordable prices.
-Styles have changed, and the availability of synthetic fabrics has changed the definition of what is "stylish".
-In the latter half of the twentieth century, blue jeans became very popular, and are now worn to events that normally demand formal attire.
+The mechanization of the textile industry made a wide variety of cloth widely available at affordable prices.
+Styles have changed, and the availability of synthetic fabrics has altered the definition of what is "stylish".
+In the latter half of the twentieth century, blue jeans became very popular and are now worn to events that normally call for formal attire.
 Activewear has also become a large and growing market.